anirudha787/competitive/README.md

 # competitive
-Its just a repository of competitive coding I solved.
+It's just a repository of competitive coding problems that I solved.
 The problems are from HackerRank and CodeForces.